“Best Solutions for your Business”

 The issuance of the factory license is subject to the Ministry’s discretion.
 Since, in most cases, the start-up is time sensitive, one may be granted a certificate allowing them to already start building parts of the factory.

 Once the application is submitted, a government agent will have to perform an investigation of the site of the factory as well as all of its structures, components, and pollution control systems.
 The government agent must then prepare a report and submit it to an official within 30 days after receiving the factory license application.
 The official must then either grant approval or reject the application within 50 days of receiving the report.

 According to ministerial regulations, the aforementioned 30-day or 50-day period does include any time period in which the applicant must amend the application, modify their factory plans or respond to any other order of the government official.

-The operation of a restaurant requires a license, which consist of a permission issued by the Thai government in order to sell food at your establishment.
+The operation of a restaurant requires a license, which consist of a permission issued by the Thai government to sell food at your establishment.

 The restaurants having an area exceeding 200 square meters have to apply for a restaurant license from the local government.

 However, the establishments with an area smaller than 200 square meters are only required to notify their presence to the local authority, and in consequence the relevant authority shall issue a certificate of notification.